iiscleap/Coswara-Data/README.md

 <strong>How to cite this dataset in your work?</strong>
 Great to know you found it useful.
 You can cite the paper: Coswara - A Database of Breathing, Cough, and Voice Sounds for COVID-19 Diagnosis (https://arxiv.org/abs/2005.10548)
-@inproceedings{sharma20d_interspeech,
-  author={Neeraj Sharma and Prashant Krishnan and Rohit Kumar and Shreyas Ramoji and Srikanth Raj Chetupalli and Nirmala R. and Prasanta Kumar Ghosh and Sriram Ganapathy}, title={{Coswara — A Database of Breathing, Cough, and Voice Sounds for COVID-19 Diagnosis}}, year=2020, booktitle={Proc.
-Interspeech 2020}, pages={4811--4815}, doi={10.21437/Interspeech.2020-2768}
-}

 <strong>What is the count of participants in each folder?</strong>